 Melbourne has an excellent public transport system with trams, trains and buses providing an extensive network throughout the city and suburbs.

-Melbourne enjoys a temperate climate with four distinct seasons in the year - spring, summer, winter and autumn.
-Below is a guide to average daily temperatures:
+Melbourne enjoys a temperate climate with four distinct seasons in the year.
+Below is a guide to average daily temperatures during each season.

 September − November